 Follow the steps outlined in our documentation to find and register the widget strings you would like to translate.

-Once your widget strings have been added to the String Translation page, you can translate them as normal.
+Once your widget strings have been added to the String Translation page, you can continue with translating them.

 Visit WPML → String Translation and select Widgets in the domain selection dropdown.
 You will see all the default widgets registered available for translation.
 Or, you can use the search bar to find text from a custom widget.

 Click the Plus icon to add translations in each language.
 Clicking outside the translation field automatically saves and publishes the translation.